SARS implications for importing digital products

 When is a digital product considered to be imported and what parties are involved:

-SARS considers a digital product imported when: the supplier is a not a South African resident AND two of the below three criteria are met:
+SARS considers a digital product imported when: the supplier is not a South African resident AND two of the below three criteria are met:

 • The recipient is a resident of South Africa